The 10 Best Free Photo Editing Software – 2021

 Best for: Quick online edits.

-While Pixlr Editor is seen as the best online photo editor like Photoshop, Pixlr X is considered the best free HTML alternative to Photoshop Express.
-This software was developed as the successor of Pixlr Editor in hopes to avoid obsolescence once Flash is out of the picture.
+While Pixlr E is seen as the best online photo editor like Photoshop, Pixlr X is considered the best photo editor for beginners.
+This software was initially developed as the HTML successor of Pixlr Express in hopes to avoid obsolescence of Flash (1996-2020).
 Unfortunately, moving from a Flash platform to an HTML one required a lot of trimming down on the original editor’s features.

 Notwithstanding this feature minimization, Pixlr X has established itself among the best free photo editing software in the market.
 The program maintains the slick design of its predecessor while focusing on one-click tools that will cover all your basic editing needs, plus some.
 You’ll be able to edit your images’ colors and saturation, crop and resize, get rid of unwanted elements with the touchup tool, and adjust the white balance.
 Other more niche tools, such as red-eye removal and fill light will allow you to take your portrait photography to the next level.

 Overall, Pixlr X is an outstanding online photo editor for beginners and non-professional photographers, who will see all their media needs covered.
-Those looking for more advanced tools, such as brushes or layers, might want to stick with Pixlr Editor until Pixlr X evolves to include these features.
+Those looking for more advanced tools, such as brushes or layers, can simply continue their editing process with Pixlr E.

 The + : One-click edits, straightforward interface, doesn’t require any downloads

-The - : Limited tools, no advanced features, less powerful than Pixlr Editor
+The - : Limited tools, no advanced features, less powerful than Pixlr E

 Platforms: Web on desktop